johnpapa/angular-styleguide/README.md

 ### Process
     1. Discuss the changes in a GitHub issue.
-    2. Open a Pull Request against the develop branch, reference the issue, and explain the change and why it adds value.
+    2. Open a Pull Request, reference the issue, and explain the change and why it adds value.
     3. The Pull Request will be evaluated and either merged or declined.

 ## License